 Introducing the song

 I always start by showing a youtube of the original song in English (or original language).
+This doesn’t have to be an actual music video, and in many cases you may not want to show the video if it contains inappropriate content, or outdated and potentially offensive representations.
+I often prefer to show a youtube video that has the English lyrics on the screen.
 This ensures that everyone in the room knows the song.
 Don’t assume that all students know even a very familiar song.
 You run the risk of making students feel left out if you don’t do this.
 I give the handout beforehand, and ask them to look at it while they listen and think about how they might sing it in Latin using the words on their page.

 This can be as formal or informal as you like.
 For songs that lend themselves to instruments (Sweet Caroline), students may bring in their instruments.
 Or you might keep it simple and use a karaoke track.
 The point is, that the class will “perform” the piece, that is, sing the whole song with gusto, uninterrupted, maybe with gestures, movement, etc. Maybe you or a student wants to record it on video for sharing on a school website (get permission, if required).